ElektraInitiative/libelektra/doc/tutorials/code-generator.md

   mustache file corresponding to the part.
 Similarly it is appended to the output name to obtain the output file for this part.
 The empty string `""` is a valid part suffix, although it is only recommend for templates with a single output file.

+All templates consist of two pieces.
+The set of mustache files (on for each part) and an accompanying C++ class to supply the mustache rendering engine with data from the input keyset.

 ## Creating a new template

 In this guide we will create a basic template, that generates a single file containing a simple list of all keys in our input keyset.
 An